SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 * Display the first 10 lines of all the files that are the `Bank` directory - `head`
 * Display the last 20 lines of all the files  - `tail`
 * Count the sequences number in the two files that are the `Bank` directory - `grep`
+* Print the line that contains the gene name `DEFL` - `grep regexp`, all.seq
+* Print the line that contains the gene name `DEFL` following just by one digit - `grep regexp`, all.seq

 Infos:  The file all.con contains the sequence of the asian rice genome (fasta format) and all. pep contains the sequence of all the genes annotated on the rice genome (fasta format).